FLEDGE RTB origin trial

-As part of the Privacy Sandbox, Chrome proposed FLEDGE—an in-browser API that lets advertisers and ad tech companies show interest-group targeted ads without relying on third-party cookies, while protecting users from cross-site tracking.
+As part of the Privacy Sandbox, Chrome proposed the Protected Audience API—an in-browser API that lets advertisers and ad tech companies show interest-group targeted ads without relying on third-party cookies, while protecting users from cross-site tracking.

-Chrome is running an origin trial for FLEDGE.
-Authorized Buyers can participate in the origin trial testing of FLEDGE on Ad Manager publisher inventory.
-Bidders can use the origin trial to do the following:
+Chrome is running an origin trial for the Protected Audience API.
+Authorized Buyers are eligible to participate in the testing of the Protected Audience API on Ad Manager publisher inventory.
+Bidders can achieve the following by testing the Protected Audience API:

-• Iterate on and learn about the efficacy of FLEDGE flows.
+• Iterate on and learn about the efficacy of Protected Audience API flows.

 • Generate feedback on potential API improvements in public forums—for example, GitHub.

-• Prepare for supporting personalized advertising through FLEDGE API without relying on third-party cookies.
+• Prepare for supporting personalized advertising through the API without relying on third-party cookies.

 Authorized Buyers interested in testing should check out the Onboarding section for details.